9 Unique Nebraska Ice Cream Shops You’ll Want To Seek Out

 A farm-to-cone ice cream shop, Coneflower Creamery uses locally-sourced fresh resources to create impressive seasonal flavors as well as classics, such as vanilla bean and cookies and cream.
 Try their handmade butter brickle ice cream, which pays tribute to the flavor invented at the nearby Blackstone Hotel.
 Coneflower also offers vegan ice cream.

-Located in the Blackstone District, Coneflower Creamery offers ice cream cones, cups, and ice cream sandwiches.
-Since the parlor is in a small building, take your order to go and enjoy the treat and some people watching as you stroll along Farnam Street.
+Coneflower Creamery offers ice cream cones, cups, and ice cream sandwiches using locally-sourced ingredients.
+The Blackstone location is in a small space, so take your order to go and enjoy the treat and some people watching as you stroll along Farnam Street.

 Related post: Must-try ice cream shops in Omaha